An excerpt from the above linked-to Canadian Press article follows:

 U.S.-Russian relations are determined primarily by an ongoing U.S. geostrategic hostility to Russia which is partly a matter of habit or inertia, partly a realization of the Brzezinski strategy of dividing Eurasia in order to maintain U.S. world hegemony, and partly a reflection of Israeli-dominated Middle East policy toward Syria and Iran.
 Between the two major nuclear powers, there is clearly an aggressor and an aggressed.
 It is up to the aggressor to change course if relations are to be normal.

 Simply compare.
 Is Russia urging Quebec to secede from Canada so that the province can join a military alliance led by Moscow?
 Evidently not.
-That would be comparable and yet mild compared to the recent U.S. gambit led by Nuland aimed at bringing Ukraine, including the main Russian naval base at Sebastopol, into the Western orbit.
+That would be comparable and yet mild compared to the recent U.S. gambit led by [Victoria] Nuland aimed at bringing Ukraine, including the main Russian naval base at Sebastopol, into the Western orbit.

 The material reality of this political orbit is NATO, which, since the end of the Soviet Union, has systematically expanded toward Russia, which stations missiles whose only strategic function would be to provide the United States with a hypothetical nuclear first strike capacity against Russia, and which regularly holds military maneuvers along Russian borders.